Last Updated on January 28, 2023

 Riding on sand

-Driving in the hot sandy desert means being on tracks made up of rocks, stones, sand and dust.
-When riding a 4×4 ATV off road in the desert, the key thing to do is to always plot in the mind an ideal trajectory that starts a few miles ahead of our eyes, to avoid the deepest potholes and ruts, and remembering that the simplest breakdown can cause huge delays and problems.
+Imagine you’re driving in a hot, sandy desert.
+You’re on tracks made up of rocks, stones, sand, and dust.
+When you’re riding a 4×4 ATV off-road in the desert, it’s crucial to plot an ideal trajectory in your mind.
+This trajectory should start a few miles ahead of where you are.
+It helps you avoid the deepest potholes and ruts.
+Remember, even the simplest breakdown can cause significant delays and problems.

-No impetuous off-road driving, no special trials, do not attempt “dune bashing” unless you are very familiar with the area and terrain.
+Off-road driving in the desert requires caution.
+Avoid impetuous driving and special trials.
+Don’t attempt “dune bashing” unless you’re very familiar with the area and terrain.

-One of the most frequent cases in the desert is to encounter very soft sand dunes that slowly completely encroach on visible tracks if vehicle transit is relatively low.
-In these cases it is a must to slow down by facing the dune at its lowest part, expecting an abrupt slowdown of the ATV vehicle as soon as the wheels sink into the sand.
+In the desert, you’ll often encounter very soft sand dunes.
+These dunes slowly encroach on visible tracks if vehicle transit is low.
+In such cases, slow down and face the dune at its lowest part.
+Expect an abrupt slowdown of the ATV vehicle as soon as the wheels sink into the sand.

-Before overtaking, downshift at least one gear and face them with the engine happy, so as to compensate for any drops in rpm due to sand resistance.
-Also be careful about the impact speed because you normally come from a smooth section of track and do not notice the sand curb in time.
+Before overtaking, downshift at least one gear.
+Face the dunes with the engine revving, to compensate for any drops in rpm due to sand resistance.
+Be mindful of the impact speed.
+You usually come from a smooth section of track and might not notice the sand curb in time.

-If the sandy section becomes long and you do not have any other space available at the edge of the track, it is very useful to squeeze into the myriad of ruts left by previous vehicles, following a fairly sharp one so as to take advantage of the “track effect.”
-Off-road jolts to the right and left are guaranteed, but if you don’t overspeed you won’t have any surprises until you reach the hardest section.
+If the sandy section becomes long and there’s no space available at the edge of the track, it’s useful to squeeze into the ruts left by previous vehicles.
+Follow a fairly sharp one to take advantage of the “track effect.”
+Off-road jolts to the right and left are guaranteed, but if you don’t overspeed, you won’t have any surprises until you reach the hardest section.

-It’s a different matter, however, when you have a chance to turn around around these curbs, given the width of the track.
-In this case we are always traveling on quite hard surface and the only task we have is to follow the myriad of tracks in front of us, not one in particular, but rather the track “defined” by a majority of them.
-Let us not forget that we must be elastic in our assessment of the trajectory and not be fooled by sudden, seemingly meaningless turns.
+However, when you have a chance to turn around these curbs, given the width of the track, it’s a different matter.
+In this case, we’re always traveling on a quite hard surface.
+Our only task is to follow the myriad of tracks in front of us.
+Not one in particular, but rather the track “defined” by a majority of them.
+Remember, we must be flexible in our assessment of the trajectory and not be fooled by sudden, seemingly meaningless turns.

 Riding the dune